YashSahsani/Multiclient-Reverse-shell/README.md

+## Disclaimer
+This reverse shell should only be used in the lawful, remote administration of authorized systems.
+Accessing a computer network without authorization or permission is illegal.
 # Multiclient-Reverse-shell
 Reverse shell using socket programming in python.

-Disclaimer: This reverse shell should only be used in the lawful, remote administration of authorized systems.
-Accessing a computer network without authorization or permission is illegal.
+With features like sound recording, screenshot,upload and download files.
 # prerequisite
 * python 3.7.x
 # How to Use